Circadian Optics Review

 How to Use Circadian Optics Lights: Instructions and Directions

-Circadian Optics recommends that you place their lamps 1-2 feet away, don’t look directly into the light, and use it for 10 minutes at first to see how you react.
+Circadian Optics recommends placing their lamps 1-2 feet away, not looking directly into the light, and using it for 10 minutes at first to see how you react.

 It is also recommended that you use the light consistently at the same time every day, usually in the morning.